exonum/exonum-doc/src/advanced/consensus/requests.md

 which includes the number of request attempts made and a list of nodes that have the required information.
-When the requested info is obtained, the node deletes `RequestState` for the corresponding request.
+When the requested info is obtained, the node deletes `RequestState` for the corresponding request (cancels request).

 The node sets a timeout for each sent request.
 The timeout is implemented as a message to this node itself.
 This message is queued and processed when it reaches its queue.
-Timeout deletion means its deletion from the message queue.
+Timeout deletion (cancelling timeout) means its deletion from the message queue.

+Cancelling a request means cancelling a corresponding timeout as well.

 ### Consensus Message from Bigger Height

 - Update info about the height of blockchain on the corresponding node
-- Send `RequestBlock` for the current height (height of the latest committed block + 1), if such a request was not sent earlier
+- Send `RequestBlock` for the current height (height of the latest committed block + 1) to the message author, if such a request was not sent earlier

 All events below are applicable only if the height of the message is the same as validator height.